Convening Grants

 Formal Proposal

-After the letter of inquiry is reviewed, prospective applicants may be invited to submit a formal proposal through the online system.
-Please note that an invitation for a formal proposal does not guarantee funding at any level.
-Formal proposals must be written or translated in English.
-All attachments should also be written or translated into English.
+After a letter of inquiry is reviewed, prospective applicants may be invited to submit a formal proposal.
+Please note that grant programs are competitive and that an invitation for a formal proposal does not guarantee funding at any level.
+Formal proposals must be written in English.
+All attachments must also be written in English.

 Contact Us